HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/basic_vest.md

-import CommitLink from "@/components/links/CommitLink";

-The basic vest is the lowest tier of all the vests and will reduce 20% of the damage taken from attacks.
+The **Basic Vest** is a piece of [Equipment](/equipment) added the in the v0.7.0 "Geared Up" update on July 10, 2023.
+It is the first vest tier and reduces the least damage out of all the vests.

+# Obtaining

+The Basic Vest is easily obtained from common loot sources such as normal, AEGIS, or flint [crates](/obstacles/crates).

 # Trivia

- - This vest used to be called the "basic vest" until it was changed to "Lvl.
-1 Vest" in <CommitLink sha="1da8f75e"/>.
- - It was then renamed back to "basic vest"
+- The Basic Vest was designed by Slapdap

 # History

  - v0.13.0
    - Unique pickup sound added
  - v0.7.0
    - Added